Our 2019 Team

-Zithobile Zodwa Nxumalo (Zitty) was born in Swaziland, southern Africa, and moved to Greensboro, North Carolina with her family when she was 4 years old.
+Zithobile Zodwa Nxumalo (Zitty), PhD, was born in Swaziland, southern Africa, and moved to Greensboro, North Carolina with her family when she was 4 years old.
 She has worked in a number of sectors including higher education, nonprofit, and finance; yet, every position has led her back to the same passions - authenticity, stories, connection, and leadership.
-These passions now serve as the foundation for her leadership consulting company, Deftable®, LLC.
+She exercises these passions in her role as a Student Success Navigator and Life Design Catalyst Coach at UNC-Greensboro, as well as through her leadership consulting company, Deftable®, LLC.
 In 2016, Zitty was recognized as one of the Triad Business Journal’s 40 Leaders Under 40 and received a full scholarship to attend Google's Search Inside Yourself Leadership Institute in New York.
 As a communication enthusiast and freelance writer, Zitty's work has been featured in several publications including O.Henry Magazine, Triad City Beat, Black Business Ink Magazine, and Huffington Post.
-Zitty earned her B.S. in Business Management from Guilford College and her M.A. in Communication Studies from UNC-Greensboro.
-She is a doctoral candidate in the Department of Leadership Studies at NC A&T State University.
+Zitty earned her B.S. in Business Management from Guilford College, her M.A. in Communication Studies from UNC-Greensboro, and her doctorate in leadership studies at NC A&T State University.

 Eric Polite joined Toyota Motor North America in 2016 as the manager of the Diversity & Inclusion Academy after working in and consulting with schools and non-profits to welcome and leverage the benefits of diversity for more than 15 years.
 As a skilled facilitator, Eric is adept at building relationships of trust and commitment that advance dialogue across lines of difference.
 He is an experienced diversity strategist, developing and implementing processes of organizational change for improving the climate for diversity and unleashing all human potential.
 Eric employs his passion for individual and organizational transformation through strategic learning and leadership development in his current role.
 He is a native of North Carolina and recently moved to Texas after living in Washington D.C., New York, and Rhode Island.
 Eric received his undergraduate degree from Bucknell University (Sociology and History) and pursued graduate studies at the University of Maryland (Higher Education Administration) and Case Western Reserve University (Positive Organizational Development).
 Eric enjoys reading, playing basketball, traveling, and anything that involves good food, friends, and music.